Skip to main content

 Popular posts from this blog

-Closing the blog
+Closing the Blog

 This blog has been inactive for a while.
 The reason why?
 I went and did a job as an airport janitor, and I didn't have the energy to keep this up.
-Now I am going to school to be a sound engineer.
+Now I am going to school to be a sound technician.
 I may update this infrequently, or this may be the last page.
 Who is to say?